 A representative of the Kansas Association of Criminal Defense Lawyers provided written-only neutral testimony.

 A representative of the Kansas Agricultural Aviation Association (KAAA) provided written-only opponent testimony.
 [Note: The House Committee chairperson indicated during House Committee action on the bill that the KAAA representative has communicated that his organization no longer opposes the bill.]

-On February 24, 2021, the House Committee amended the bill to clarify the application of and penalty for the felony provision and to add testing provisions and references to further align the provisions of the bill with continuing DUI provisions.
+On February 24, 2021, the House Committee amended the bill to clarify the application of the felony provision, remove certain conditions of sentencing for the felony provision, and add testing provisions and references to further align the provisions of the bill with continuing DUI provisions.
+[Note: The Senate Committee restored conditions of sentencing for the felony provision similar to those removed by the House Committee.]